 Raining in Amsterdam?
 Don’t let that dampen your spirits!
-Here are the best things to do in Amsterdam when it rains!
+Here are the best things to do in Amsterdam in the rain!

-A few weeks ago I went to Amsterdam to shoot some stuff with KLM, and I’m not going to lie, it was a bit of a wash out!
+Not too long ago I went to Amsterdam on a shoot with KLM and I’m not going to lie, it was a complete washout.

 I had an amazing day planned out seeing the best sites and attractions in the city, but as is often the way when you’re filming outside in late November, it rained.
 A lot.